kf106/kfbcoin/README.md

 Clients signing up with the master node can connect, send, receive and activate.
 Clients signing up with a client that signed up with the master node can connect, send and receive.

-I'm sure there's some kind of vamipe metaphor that makes sense of the above.
+I'm sure there's some kind of vampire-based metaphor that makes sense of the above.

 The system contains two main components: the master node and the client nodes.